Fields represent small portions of your data displayed as name=value pairings, such as Source=<host-name>.

 By default, automatic fields are extracted with the field type STRING.

-To change the field type, you need to, perform the following steps, and click Update:
+To change the field type, you need to edit the data pattern, perform the following steps, and click Update:

 For more information, see Editing or cloning data patterns.